mariokerciku/wiki-daprworkshop/Lab-09-Deploying-to-Azure-Kubernetes-Service.md

 Visit the website URL at the IP address you found and using port 8080, for example `http://<your-cluster-ipaddress>:8080/`.
 If all went well, you should be treated with a working GloboTicket website.
 In case of errors, examine the logs of the pods and its containers to find out what went wrong and correct it.

+## Finish lab
+You are all done.
+You have deployed your project to a new AKS cluster in Azure, and you deployed container images to a container registry in Azure.
+In the next lab you will use more Azure services, for example a Storage Account for state storage and Service Bus for Pub/Sub messaging.